keyboard_arrow_up

 Polypropylene

-Polypropylene is the world’s second-most widely produced synthetic plastic.
-Polyethylene is the first.
-It offers low density and high resistance to many acids, bases, and chemical solvents.
-It is also thermal-resistant.
+Polypropylene is the second most widely produced synthetic plastic, following polyethylene.
+It is lightweight, has a low density, and offers high resistance to acids, bases, and chemical solvents.
+It is also highly thermal-resistant, making it useful for a variety of applications.

 Polystyrene